March 24, 2021

 1. HIKE IT / BIKE IT.

-Dust off those hiking boots and dig up the ol' bicycle pump!
-Daily family hikes and/or bike rides can help add soothing structure to your days while teaching kids street safety etiquette.
+Daily family hikes or bike rides can help add fun and activity to your days while teaching kids street safety etiquette.

 2. ROLL WITH IT.

-Found a good hill in your travels around your local environs or neighborhood?
-After checking the course thoroughly for dog and goose poop (‘tis the season, after all), challenge your kids to a log roll race.
+Found a good hill in your neighborhood?
+After checking the course for dog and goose poop (it’s the season, after all), challenge your kids to a log roll race.

 Though you may personally have let your own skills lapse, this is an excellent time for kids to (safely) brush up on their tree-climbing skills.
 Bonus points for reading The Giving Tree as well.

-With public playground equipment off limits for the moment, the next best thing is rock-hopping around your hood—this helps to build balance and promote healthy risk-taking behaviors.
+No playground in sight?
+Try rock-hopping around your home—this helps to build balance and promote healthy risk-taking behaviors.

 5. BUILD A FORT.

 There isn’t a kid alive who doesn’t love building a fort!
-Taking the project outside will add a healthy dose of Vitamin D, while also creating a special sanctuary for reading and drawing.
+Taking the project outside will add a healthy dose of Vitamin D, while also creating a special place for reading and drawing.

-Not sure you want your couch cushions on the lawn?
-Haul the tent and sleeping bags out of storage and set it up in your backyard.
-Bonus points if you’ve got a family fire pit for s’mores!
+Haul the tent and sleeping bags out of storage and set it up in your backyard or a nearby camp site.
+Bonus points if you build a fire pit for s’mores!

 8. BUG OUT.

-Denver was treated to a Super Worm Moon on March 9, which means that the season’s first worms, bugs and other creepy crawlers are out and about!
+Bugs and other creepy crawlers are almost always out and about!
 See how many your kiddo can identify; there are lots of bug identifier apps out there, but we like Picture Insect for its image recognition abilities.

-Many communities around the world are encouraging chalk art, with wholesome and beautiful results.
-Encourage your kids to beautify the sidewalk in front of your home with their creations.
+Encourage your kids to beautify the sidewalk in front of your home with chalk art creations.

-Know how everything tastes SO much better when you’re camping?
-Well, the same goes for picnics.
-Create a menu together and assign small tasks to your kiddos, lay a blanket down in the yard—then buen provecho!
+Create a menu together and assign small tasks to your kiddos, lay a blanket down in the yard or gather around a picnic table in the park!

 Scavenger hunts are fun for any age, including yours.
 Here’s a printable checklist for common natural items you might find in your yard or neighborhood.
-Check it out, then check ‘em off!
+Check it out, then check them off!

 Kick the can, capture the flag, hide and seek—no matter what you call it or where you learned it, there’s a reason this type of game continues to endure.
 Teach your kids YOUR version and have at it!